Master of Education (Cognitive Psychology and Educational Practice) (Progressive level entry)

 Recommended Study Pattern

-Students are required to undertake study in six compulsory topics and the remaining topics to complete the basic entry level for the course are chosen from an extensive range in option topics.
+Students are required to undertake study in six compulsory subjects and the remaining subjects to complete the basic entry level for the course are chosen from an extensive range in elective subjects.

-To complete the requirements of the Master of Education (Cognitive Psychology and Educational Practice) (Progressive level entry), students must successfully complete six core (compulsory) topics and six option topics chosen from an extensive range of option topics.
+To complete the requirements of the Master of Education (Cognitive Psychology and Educational Practice) (Progressive level entry), students must successfully complete six core (compulsory) subjects and six elective subjects chosen from an extensive range of electives.

 Applications are submitted directly to Flinders University through its online application system.